 Over 70 per cent of Australian men are overweight or obese, accounting for substantial health, economic, and social costs.
 What’s more, it’s common that men bury their head in the sand – it’s hard to ‘activate’ them to make a positive health change.
 MAN v FAT Soccer is a fun program that wraps weight loss help, support, and advice around a weekly soccer match.
-In the UK, over 60 MAN v FAT leagues have opened since 2016, and over 5,000 men have collectively lost over 100,000kg.
+In the UK, over 90 MAN v FAT leagues have opened since 2016, and despite interruptions associated with COVID-19, participating men have collectively lost over 125,000kg.

 With support from Healthway, Sport Australia, and UWA Sport, PAHL opened the first Australian MAN v FAT Soccer league at UWA in 2018.
 At the end of the first 15-week season, the 80 men lost an incredible 515kg.
-In 2019, further sites were added in Cockburn, Canning, Rockingham, Mandurah, Victoria Park, and Gawler (SA), supporting over 350 players to lose weight, get fitter, and improve their health.
-More new leagues will open, or have already opened, across Australia in 2020, including Swan (WA) and a flagship regional (Bunbury, WA) venue.
+In 2021, we now have leagues in Bunbury (WA), Canning (WA), Cockburn (WA), Gawler (SA), Joondalup (WA), Mandurah (WA), Rockingham (WA), Swan (WA), Townsville (Queensland), UWA Floreat (WA), and Victoria Park (WA)

 Teaching is a high-stress, high-churn job, and school principals are seeing too many burned-out staff leaving the profession.